CarloLucibello/GraphNeuralNetworks.jl/GraphNeuralNetworks/docs/src/dev.md

 # Developer Notes

-## Develop and Managing the Monorepo

-### Development Enviroment
+## Development Enviroment
 GraphNeuralNetworks.jl is package hosted in a monorepo that contains multiple packages.
-The GraphNeuralNetworks.jl package depends on GNNGraphs.jl, also hosted in the same monorepo.
+The GraphNeuralNetworks.jl package depends on GNNGraphs.jl and GNNlib.jl, also hosted in the same monorepo.
+In order

 ```julia
 pkg> activate .